ScalHive/Interview-Tasks/qa_engineer_task/README.md

 ### Task-1

 1. There is a sample project https://github.com/dataengi/crm-seed with documentation and ready to deploy using docker.
-Try run it using "Try in PWD" in cloud or locally instruction "Running in presentation mode".
+Try run it using "Try in PWD" in cloud or locally according to instruction "Running in presentation mode".
 2. Read project general documentation https://github.com/dataengi/crm-seed/wiki
 3. Login on web interface with default credentials